Phillip Island boasts breathtaking natural beauty and plenty of attractions for nature-lovers and adventurers, including the famous Penguin Parade.

 Phillip Island offers visitors the chance to see incredible Australian wildlife amongst spectacular landscapes.
-The Penguin Parade, Koala Conservation Centre and Churchill Island Heritage Farm and Nobbies Centre are just a few of the island's unique attractions.
+The Penguin Parade, Koala Conservation Centre, Churchill Island Heritage Farm and Nobbies Centre are just a few of the island's unique attractions.
 Follow the Southern Gippsland Wine Trail and experience Phillip Island’s excellent cool climate wines and fresh organic produce.

 - Wildlife viewing and the famous Penguin Parade

 - Beautiful coastlines for an invigorating swim or surf

 - International motorcycle and car racing events at the Phillip Island Grand Prix Circuit

 Just a 90-minute drive south of Melbourne, Phillip Island makes a great day trip.
 Passenger ferries are available from Stony Point on the Mornington Peninsula and bus services run from Melbourne to several towns on Phillip Island.

 Things to do and top attractions on Phillip Island